syl20bnr/spacemacs/README.md

 You can download good quality builds from the [emacs-w64 project][emacs-for-windows].
 It is recommended to install the most recent [stable build][emacs-for-windows-stable].

+You'll also need `gzip` and put it in your path, to download it go to the [GNUWin32 project page][gzip-for-windows]

 Be sure to declare an environment variable named `HOME` that's pointing to your user directory `C:\Users\<username>`.
 Then you can clone Spacemacs into that directory.